01011010101/OW2-Superbots/README.md

 ---
 #### SYMMETRA
 - Photon Bombs: [SECONDARY FIRE] deploys slow-moving air mines when fully charged.
 Any bot struck by a fully-charged bomb will be knocked down.
 - Impulse Mine: Press [ABILITY 2] to place an impulse mine.
-The mine deals area damage and stuns enemies for 7 seconds.  ooldown will not start until an enemy has activated it.
+The mine deals area damage and stuns enemies for 7 seconds.
+Cooldown will not start until an enemy has activated it.
 - Medium Armor: 50% Armor.
 ---
 #### TORBJÖRN